 The above definition is from [7].
-A 2-dimensional N-mesh has a total of N^2 nodes.
+A 2-dimensional Nmesh has a total of N^2 nodes.
 Each node has two neighbors in the vertical and horizontal dimension, for a total of four neighbors.
 We associate each satellite with a fixed node, (a_1, a_2) , in the mesh.
-Undirected edges of the mesh are also referred to as links.
-Fig. 1 shows a 2-dimensional 5-mesh.
-The notion 2dimensional ∞ -mesh is used to denote the case where N is arbitrarily large, and it is the same as an infinity grid.
+Undirected edges of the mesh A. A Lower Bound on the Primary Capacity

-Definition 2.
-A cut (S, V - S) in a graph G = (V, E) is partition of the node set V into two nonempty subsets, a set S and its complement V - S.
+Definition 2: A cut (S, V - S) in a graph G = (V, E) is partition of the node set V into two nonempty subsets, a set S and its complement V - S.